Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 • Bottom of the funnel (BOFU): Intent/Purchase = Checkout

-With this model in mind, retailers have spent much time curating stories and working on TOFU (homepage-based) content to raise brand awareness, attracting new customers who can be nurtured further down the funnel towards conversion and retention.
+With this model in mind, retailers have been spending lots of time curating stories and working on TOFU (homepage-based) content to raise brand awareness, attracting new customers who can be nurtured further down the funnel towards conversion and retention.

 But things have changed.
 For an increasing proportion of visitors to eCommerce websites, the homepage is no longer the first port of call—and they’re entirely bypassing the traditional TOFU.